TakeAPart: British American Tobacco in Italy

 Despite this concern, since the COVID-19 crisis began, in many countries, the tobacco industry has been found to be using references to COVID-19 (explicitly mentioning the virus and/or using references such as “quarantine” or “stay at home”) to market their products.
 Promotional campaigns have also been observed to offer free delivery, and contest prizes that encourage sharing tobacco product marketing campaigns online.
 Tobacco product promotional campaigns using COVID-19 references have been observed online, on social media, and through mobile text messages.

-In Italy, evidence has been found showing British American Tobacco is offering special COVID-19 sales promotions for e-cigarettes.
+In Italy, evidence has been found showing British American Tobacco is offering special COVID-19 sales promotions for tobacco products.

 The increased risk COVID-19 poses to smokers and vapers makes it more important than ever for policymakers around the world to adopt strong tobacco control measures – particularly in low- and middle-income countries where more than 80 percent of the world’s smokers live.